-I have heard from many adults that they always wanted to learn to sing but at a younger age they were told by either their parents, peers or even their music teachers that they don’t have any talent and that they better not sing.
+I have heard from many adults that they always wanted to learn to sing.
+However, at a younger age they were told by either their parents, peers or even their music teachers that they don’t have any talent.
+Hence, they were advised that they better not sing.

-It makes me so incredibly sad to hear these stories and what makes it even worse is that often it is music teachers saying this.
+It makes me so incredibly sad to hear these stories.
+What makes it even worse is that often it is music teachers saying this.

 Here is a brief question before I continue.
-Has anyone ever said to you you better stop walking since you have no talent?
+Has anyone ever said to you, you better stop walking since you have no talent?
 Most likely, your answer will be no. Only a small percentage of the population cannot learn how to walk.
 Everyone, who can walk can learn to run a marathon.
-It may be difficult and will require training but the anatomy is there and if you have the endurance and ambition you can do it.
+It may be difficult and will require training.
+However, the anatomy is there and if you have the endurance and ambition you can do it.

 With any fine motor skill, any beginning is hard.
 Can you remember how difficult it was a child to learn how to write?
 At first, it felt uncoordinated and required the whole body to get involved.
 With the right teaching and practising we all learnt how to write and now we do it without thinking about it.